Neighbors helping neighbors--what a great feeling!

 “My landlord decided to sell the house that I was renting.
 I spent months looking for another rental but could not find anything that I could afford,” she explained.
 “Then a friend told me about the Community Loan Fund’s Welcome Home Loan program.
 Working with them, I was able to buy my own home for less than it cost me to rent!”

 'We really wanted to buy a home'

-More recently, again wearing my vest, I stopped by my local gas station.
+More recently, again wearing our vests, we stopped by my local gas station.
 The woman behind the counter asked, “You work for the Community Loan Fund?”